vivek11918/Notes-page/README.md

 #  Notes App

-A simple and responsive **Notes App** built with React.
+A simple and responsive **Notes page** built.
 This application allows users to create, view, and delete personal notes with a clean user interface.

 ## Features